Michael E. Zimmerman

-Michael E. Zimmerman is Professor of Philosophy and Director of the Center for Humanities and the Arts at CU, Boulder.
+Michael E. Zimmerman is Professor of Philosophy and former Director of the Center for Humanities and the Arts at CU Boulder.
 Since his undergraduate years, Michael has been concerned about anthropogenic environmental problems.
 His research examines the metaphysical, cultural, ethical, cognitive, political, and religious dimensions of such problems.

 Like many others in the field of environmental studies, Michael maintains that a multi-disciplinary approach is needed both to comprehend and to propose effective solutions for environmental problems.
 Natural science is crucial for characterizing, making predictions about, and providing alternative scenarios regarding existing and emerging environmental problems.
 Anthropogenic environmental problems, however, arise from human activities that are usually best studied by researchers from the social sciences, humanities, and the arts.